robinmordasiewicz/jessed-guides/Terraform-rst/docs/index.rst

 .. topic:: Beginners Guide to Terraform

-   This guide is a simple introduction to `Terraform <https://www.terraform.io/intro>`_, and we will be going over several of the basic elements of a basic Terraform deployment.
+   This guide is a simple introduction to `Terraform <https://www.terraform.io/intro>`_,

 .. toctree::